go-vikunja/vikunja/docs/content/doc/development/development.md

 is highly encouraged and helps developers sleep at night.

 That’s it!
 You are ready to hack on Vikunja.
 Test changes, push them to the repository, and open a pull request.

+## Static assets

+Each Vikunja release contains all static assets directly compiled into the binary.
+To prevent this during development, use the `dev` tag when developing.

+See the [make docs](make.md#statically-compile-all-templates-into-the-binary) about how to compile with static assets for a release.